 3. Define a core topic you want to write about

-- Providing more comprehensive and higher quality content compared to content that is already available
+- Provide comprehensive and higher quality content compared to competitors

 - Changes in scope compared to content that currently exists

-- Providing more up to date content compared to content that currently exists
+- Provide more up to date content compared to content that currently exists

-- Eliciting an emotional response from your buyer persona
+- Elicit an emotional response from your buyer persona

-- Solving a problem or educating your buyer persona on a specific topic in a thorough manner
+- Solve a problem or educate your buyer persona on a specific topic

 Using a template provides the following benefits: